 - Select that category from the drop-down (or just start typing its name).

-You can use very similar steps to do the same thing directly from Ready to Assign, an easy way to give those dollars jobs instead of typing them directly into the budget categories.
+You can use very similar steps to do the same thing directly from Ready to Assign at the top of your budget—this is an easy way to give those dollars jobs instead of typing them directly into the categories themselves.

-Ready to Assign number at the top of your budget.
+- Click the Assign button at the top of your budget.

-- Choose the amount you'd like to move.
+- Choose the amount you'd like to move under Assign.

-- Select the category you'd like to move the funds to (or just start typing its name).
+- Select the category you'd like to move the funds to (or just start typing its name) under To.

 That’s it—you’ve rolled with the punches!
 You can also move money on-the-go using your mobile device.